christer-io/fri-programvare-i-norge/Book Framework.md

 * The story of how Android changed the mobile industry

 ### 2010 - Preserving the core of the web
+Big corp and government working to control the web.

 ## The free culture movement